paul-wolf/strgen/README.md

     [\w]{8}    # generate word characters of exactly 8 in length [a-z0-9]   # generate a-z and digits, just one as there is no quantifier [a-z0-9_!@]  # you can combine ranges with individual characters

+As of version 0.1.7, quantifier ranges can alternatively be specified with a hyphen:

+    [\w]{4-8}

 Here's an example of generating a syntactically valid but, hopefully, spurious email address: